What is a UTR (Unique Taxpayer Reference) and how do I get one?

 Once you get your UTR number it stays with you for life!

-If you aren't yet registered for Self Assessment you will need to do so if you need to submit a tax return. untied can register you with HMRC here, or you can do this by contacting HMRC directly.
+If you aren't yet registered for Self Assessment you will need to do so if you need to submit a tax return. untied can register you with HMRC here - it's free if you have a paid untied account :-).

 I'm registered with HMRC.
 Where do I find my UTR?